Admissions Process Overview

 Academic strength is essential.
 Columbia is first and foremost an academic institution.
 We look for factors in your application that indicate that you will be able to keep up with the academic discourse at Columbia, including your prior academic transcripts and letters of recommendation.
 (This does not mean you should worry about a mistake you made during your first law degree; in fact, what you have learned from your mistakes is helpful to our process.)

-Work experience matters.
+Professional experience matters.
 Most LL.M. students have several years of work experience when they enroll, and we strongly encourage applicants to obtain at least one year of full-time, post-law school work experience prior to applying.
-Experience gives you a better sense of what you want from your LL.M. experience and enhances your ability to participate in classroom and extracurricular activities.
+Professional experience gives you a better sense of what you want from your LL.M. degree and enhances your ability to participate in classroom and extracurricular activities.

 English language skills are essential.
 As lawyers, you are advocates first and foremost.
-Columbia Law School has the highest Test of English as a Foreign Language (TOEFL) minimum for a reason: We want you to engage and perform at a level commensurate with your native English speaking peers both in and out of the classroom.
+We want you to engage and perform at a level commensurate with your native English speaking peers both in and out of the classroom.